Produced by Biograph

 Moreover, the author of the play was the very popular Thomas Bailey Aldrich, a leading figure in the genteel tradition of American letters, the editor of prestigious and literary monthly, The Atlantic, and the author of the perennial favorite of the time, "The Story of a Bad Boy."

 Biograph thought so little of the film that they didn't bother to release it until 1914, after Griffith had left the company.

 On June 12, 1914, The New York Times had a story with the lead stating "Disapprove Of Long Reels - at a motion picture convention 1,200 exhibitors and their friends want movies reduced to no more than 500 feet to make a film story complete without the use of obviously unnecessary matter."

-of stage performers.
-She went on the stage as a child, and at
+a family of stage performers.
+She went on the stage as a child,

-the age of 14, she went to work at Biograph.
-The next year she
+and at the age of 14, she went to work at Biograph.
+The next year

 in "The Lonedale